Lyndondshelton/Cryptographic-System/README.md

 	ENC * Inv_Key = DEC

-Then convert the numeric values in DEC to obtain the ciphertext message and use the Caesar cipher key to decrypt the message.
+Then convert the numeric values in DEC by using the Encrypted Alphabet to obtain the ciphertext message, then use the Caesar Key to decrypt the message.